7 To-Dos for Your Best Night of Sleep (Ever!)Article posted in: Lifestyle

 That may be because, as research has shown, lack of sleep throws off the body’s natural clock—its circadian rhythm, which governs the timing of hormone production, among other things.
 That includes your hunger and satiety hormones.
 How it works: When you’re sleep deprived, your body tends to produce higher levels of ghrelin, the hunger hormone, and lower levels of leptin, the hormone that tells you to stop eating because you’re full.
 That’s a recipe for weight gain.

 In one study done at the University of Colorado at Boulder, people who got only five hours of sleep a night for a week were two pounds heavier by week’s end.
 The reason?
 They were eating more calories in their post-dinner snacks than they’d eaten all day!
-Get the most out of your South Beach Diet weight loss program by ensuring you get the best night of sleep possible.
+Get the most out of your weight loss plan by ensuring you get the best night of sleep possible.

 How do you have a good night of sleep?
 How much sleep do you need?
 Though people vary in the amount of sleep that leaves them refreshed in the morning, after convening a blue ribbon panel of scientific experts to determine the best range for both health and well-being, the National Sleep Foundation settled on a recommendation of seven to nine hours for young adults and adults, and seven to eight hours for older adults.

 Improve your chances of successful weight loss by sleeping on it—all through the night, every night, by following these tips:

 Keep your body clock constant so you don’t interrupt the steady production of appetite related-hormones.
 Sleep experts recommend that you go to bed and wake up at the same times most of the time.
 Yes, that means keeping to your workday schedule on the weekends.
 But it’s worth it for the best night of sleep ever!